-Power of Attorney and Estate Planning
+Financial Power of Attorney and Estate Planning

 At that point, you will no longer be able to make a decision in the matter.
 That is why it’s so important to take the time for estate planning now, especially if you have assets and property that need to be protected.
-Along with power of attorney, you will want to draft a will, so that in the case of your death, your wishes will be carried out as you directed.
+Alongside a Durable Power of Attorney, you will want to draft a will, so that in the case of your death, your wishes will be carried out as you directed.
 Additionally, it is important to make your designated power of attorney aware of your medical wishes, so that if something were to happen to you, he or she would act according to your wishes.

 Fremont Estate Planning Power of Attorney

 At The Singh Law Firm, we understand how difficult it can be to discuss estate planning issues.
 No one in the prime of his or her life wants to consider what needs to be handled if he or she were to pass away.
 However, if you have assets and property to distribute, and dependent family members to care for, it is essential that you contact our firm to get a comprehensive estate plan in place.
-We are friendly, highly qualified and focus on creating the estate plan that reflects your wishes and protects your heirs.
+We are friendly, highly qualified and focus on creating an estate plan that reflects your wishes and protects your heirs.